 I recently noticed that you can now assign due dates to items in check-lists.
 I don't use checklists that way right now, but I'm glad to know that this is now available.
 If you work with a team, this feature can be very handy for keeping project outlines on target.

 TickTick is available on the web and phone and regularly syncs so you can stay on top of your lists and collect ideas anywhere.

 Android has a widget so you can see your to-do list on your home screen (or wherever you want to put it.)

 In Android I can also add tasks from the reminder bar, as well as scroll through the tasks of the day.
 I rarely do that, but it's nice to know it's there.

 Also known as...there are so many options in where to view TickTick that there's no excuse to miss something on your to-do list!

 I'm sure there are many other features and functions that I don't use.
 However, for what I do use it's pretty damn killer.

 And one of the very best parts about TickTick is that it's free!
 There's also a paid upgrade which I use and find to be worth every penny.
 However, I used the free version for over a year and was really happy with it too.

-If you're looking for a digital planner, to-do list, task manager and haven't found one to really satisfy your needs, look into TickTick.
-I'd love to hear how it works out for you!
+If you're looking for a digital planner, to-do list, task manager and haven't found one to really satisfy your needs, try TickTick.
+I love it, and I bet you will too.